yang3kc/list_of_local_news_outlets/workflow/README.md

 ## Local news locations

-`local_news_locations` (not yet implemented) will build a mapping between local outlets and the U.S. states they serve.
+The [local_news_locations](./local_news_locations) workflow builds a mapping between local outlets and the U.S. states they serve.
+The final table is written to `data/output/local_news_locations.csv`.